kavyakanugula3-lab/Text-and-Image-gen-/README.md

 * A meaningful and context-aware text response is generated This is the core functionality of the project.
 ## Image Generation Workflow
-1.Extract PDF text is sent to Gemini LLM
+* Extract PDF text is sent to Gemini LLM
-2.Gemini analyzes the content
+* Gemini analyzes the content
-3.A meaningful text summary or rseponse is generated
+* A meaningful text summary or rseponse is generated
 ## Display Output
 The generated text response is printed for the user to read
 example: